-The minimum missions required for local Risk Management team are:
+The minimum missions required for the local Risk Management team are:

-- coordinating the second line of defence locally (which covers notably Legal, Compliance and IT Departments) through specific governance; - implementing risk appetite on all risks consistently with Group's risk appetite, with strengthened reporting, risk limits and decision processes; - performing a second opinion on key processes, such as P&C reserves, Assets & Liabilities Management (ALM) studies & asset allocation, and reinsurance strategy; - coordinating pre-launch product approval procedures and regular pricing reviews after launch; - on the capital model, Risk Management is responsible for checking the adequacy of the risk profile, implement, test and validate the model.
+- coordinating the second line of defence locally (which covers notably Compliance and IT Security Departments) through specific governance; - implementing risk appetite on all risks consistently with Group's risk appetite, with strengthened reporting, risk limits and decision processes; - performing a second opinion on key processes, such as technical reserves, Assets & Liabilities Management (ALM) studies & asset allocation, and reinsurance strategy; - coordinating pre-launch product approval procedures and regular pricing reviews after launch;

+• on the capital model, Risk Management is responsible for checking the adequacy of the risk profile, implement, test and validate the model.

-AXA Assurances Luxembourg's Chief Risk Officer heads the local Risk Management team and reports both to the CEO of the Company and to the Group CRO.
+AXA Assurances Vie Luxembourg's Chief Risk Officer heads the local Risk Management team and reports both to the CEO of the Company and to the AXA Group CRO (via the International and New Markets Office - INMO).
 Chief Risk Officer is independent from operations and Internal Audit Departments.

-AXA Assurances Luxembourg's Chief Risk Officer has a regular reporting to the Audit Committee and the Executive Committee on risk management matters.
+AXA Assurances Vie Luxembourg's Chief Risk Officer has a regular reporting to the Audit Committee and to the Executive Committee on risk management matters.

-The risk management team is responsible for controlling and managing risks within Group / local policies and limits, validating investment or underwriting decisions through Local Risk Committees.
+The risk management team is responsible for controlling and managing risks within Group / local policies and limits, validating investment or underwriting decisions through Local Committees in place.